Current Lab Members

 Proteins make the most beautiful structures!
 I love to visualize them with cryo-EM and especially subtomogram averaging.
 It’s so mesmerizing to zoom into their tiny world and try to unveil their mechanisms from their structure.
 Studying the pretty IFT machinery in cilia during my PhD taught us how its motor proteins are regulated during anterograde transport to avoid engaging in a tug-of-war.
 Now as a PostDoc, I am freezing and stalking the ESCRT machinery in cryo-EM to understand how it remodels membranes.

-In my non-scientific time, I enjoy making pretty things from glass in the Tiffany technique, but I am also in for all sorts of other crafts and making furniture – collecting new hobbies is my hobby :) I love hiking in the mountains (best above the clouds), play volleyball, and just started dancing LindyHop.
+In my non-scientific time, I enjoy making pretty things from glass in the Tiffany technique, learn how to silver smith, and am generally in for all sorts of other crafts and making furniture – collecting new hobbies is my hobby :) I love hiking in the mountains (best above the clouds) and play volleyball.

 Dollie LaJoie